-This trifle has layers of pumpkin cake, pumpkin custard pudding, whipped cream, butterscotch sauce and ginger cookies.
-It's packed with pumpkin, warm spices and lots of delicious textures!
+This trifle has layers of pumpkin bread, pumpkin custard pudding, whipped cream, butterscotch sauce and ginger cookies.
+It's packed with real pumpkin, warm spices and lots of delicious textures!

 Making the vegan pumpkin bread

-The cake recipe is based on my pumpkin spice donuts and produces a fluffy and moist cake that you can easily cut into cubes.
+The cake recipe is based on my vegan pumpkin bread and pumpkin coffee cake and produces a fluffy and moist cake that you can easily cut into cubes.

 I baked the cake in 2 x 8-inch pans but you can also use a large sheet pan.
 Once it's cooled, simply cut the cake into 1-inch cubes or thereabouts.
 This step can be done 1-2 days in advance of serving.